How long will it take to regain muscle lost during lockdown?

 If you stop training, your muscle mass can shrink slowly but the number of nuclei won’t change.
 This means the ‘machinery’ needed to build the higher amount of muscle mass you had will still be there.
 That’s the essence of ‘muscle memory’ and why those who have lost muscle mass find it fairly easy to regain their losses.

-If you’re unable to do any resistance training at all during lockdown, when you get back to the gym make sure you resume the same routine you were before (or, more precisely, a high-quality, optimised regimen as detailed in our free e-book Twelve Reasons Why you're Not Gaining Muscle).
+If you were unable to do any resistance training at all during lockdown (and you’ve been slow to return to the gym), when you finally get back to the gym make sure you resume the same routine you were before (or, more precisely, a high-quality, optimised regimen as detailed in our free e-book Twelve Reasons Why you’re Not Gaining Muscle).

-If lockdown prevents you training for 12 weeks, I’d expect it to take five to six weeks of solid training to regain your losses of size and strength.
+If lockdown prevented you training for 12 weeks, we’d expect it to take five to six weeks of solid training to regain your losses of size and strength.

-Although lost muscle mass can be regained, I’d advise you to do as much resistance training as you can while the gyms are closed.
+Although lost muscle mass can be regained, we’d advise you to do as much resistance training as you can when you can’t get to a gym.
 This will slow the rate of muscle loss whether your long-term goal is muscle gain OR fat loss.
-All exercise is good for our physical and mental health during these extraordinary times and, if you weren't aware, strength training helps to maintain and increase bone density.
+All exercise is good for our physical and mental health during these (still) extraordinary times and, if you weren’t aware, strength training helps to maintain and increase bone density.